BIGJRA/BIGJRA.github.io/rejuv.md

 ## West Gearen City Sewers

 Talk to Venam to board the boat.
-While onboard, say “About a 10” for relationship points.
+While onboard, say "About a 10" for relationship points.

 Relationship Point Choices: